Social Icons

 Directed by David Ayer

-Well what a waste of time is this movie which even failed at the box-office.
+Well, what a waste of time this movie was, which even failed at the box office.

-You need a character to play a stiff role, then Arnold Schwarzenegger is your man.
-Even though this movie had the whole 90s feel style of action movie, it was toned down a lot from what you'd expect from a 90s type action film.
-The story can best be described as shabby, wasting more than a third of its runtime telling me about everyone and everything in the most boring way it can before kicking off the main plot.
+If you need a character to play a stiff role, then Arnold Schwarzenegger is your man.
+Even though this movie has the whole '90s-style action movie vibe, it’s toned down a lot from what you’d expect from a typical '90s action film.
+The story can best be described as shabby, wasting more than a third of its runtime telling you about everyone and everything in the most boring way before kicking off the main plot.

-The movie has a very convoluted beginning, but then falls into a rhythm where you can put together who is who and what it is you are supposed to be focused on.
-This does not mean the movie still did not play hide and seek with itself, tripping over its very own idea of suspense.
-With a pacing problem and some very horrible set of characters this movie can be hard to watch.
-Even though the cast roaster looks like you should be getting the best, every character was annoying and you find yourself wishing they all get killed.
-One thing I can tell you to watch out for before seeing this movie is that, the testosterone level is high to the point of silliness.
+The movie has a very convoluted beginning but then falls into a rhythm where you can start figuring out who’s who and what you’re supposed to be focused on.
+This doesn’t mean the movie still didn’t play hide and seek with itself, tripping over its very own idea of suspense.
+With pacing problems and some truly horrible characters, this movie can be hard to watch.
+Even though the cast roster looks promising, every character was annoying, and you’ll find yourself wishing they all get killed off.
+One thing I can tell you to watch out for before seeing this movie is that the testosterone level is so high, it becomes silly.

-In the end, this is one of those movies that if you never see you are not missing a thing.
+In the end, this is one of those movies where if you never see it, you’re not missing a thing.
+We, who have seen it, wish we had not.

 0 comments: